When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Are the Stages of Sleep?

-Once you fall asleep, your body cycles through three non rapid eye movement (NREM) phases of sleep followed by one rapid eye movement (REM) sleep stage.
+Once you fall asleep, your body cycles through three non rapid eye movement (NREM) stages of sleep followed by one rapid eye movement (REM) stage.
 It usually takes between 90 and 120 minutes to cycle through all four stages, after which the cycle starts again.
-Adults typically have 4-6 such cycles per night.
+Adults typically have four to six cycles per night.
 In the first half of the night you spend more time in NREM sleep.
 However, as the night goes on, you spend more and more time in REM sleep.

-- Stage 1: This brief, drowsy stage marks the transition to sleep, when your breathing and heartbeat slow down.
+- Stage 1: This brief, drowsy stage marks the transition to sleep, when your breathing and heartbeat start to slow down.

-- Stage 3: Previously divided into stages 3 and 4, stage 3 slow-wave sleep represents the deepest sleep of the sleep cycle, when brain waves are at their slowest in frequency and highest in amplitude
+- Stage 3: Stage 3 sleep represents the deepest sleep of the sleep cycle, when brain waves are at their slowest in frequency and highest in amplitude.

 - REM: As the name suggests, your eyes move quickly beneath your eyelids during REM sleep.
 Your brain activity is similar to that of a person who is awake.
-However, you lack muscle tone and do not move.
+However, your muscles usually do not move.
 Experts believe most of our dreaming happens during REM sleep.

 Typically you descend into deep sleep within an hour of falling asleep, and experience progressively shorter periods of deep sleep as the night wears on.
 During this stage, automatic body functions like breathing and heart rate are also very slow and your muscles are relaxed.
 It can be difficult for someone to wake you up, and waking up out of deep sleep may make you feel mentally foggy for up to an hour.

 To calculate how much deep sleep you need, first determine how much sleep you need overall.
-Most adults should aim for seven to nine hours of sleep each night.
-Between 13% and 23% of that time should be spent in deep sleep.
-If you get seven hours of sleep each night, then you spend approximately 55 to 97 minutes each night in deep sleep.
+Most adults should aim for at least seven hours of sleep each night.
+Up to 20% of that time is typically spent in deep sleep.

-To a certain extent, the body self-regulates amounts of deep sleep.
-For example, you might spend more time in deep sleep if you are recovering from sleep deprivation or if you regularly experience short sleep, such as over the course of a work week.
-People may also experience more deep sleep when sleep disorders such as obstructive sleep apnea are treated.
-By contrast, people who nap frequently may experience less deep sleep during subsequent naps, as part of their deep sleep needs have already been fulfilled.
+To a certain extent, the body self-regulates deep sleep.
+For example, you might spend more time in deep sleep if you are recovering from a period of sleep deprivation.
+By contrast, people who nap frequently may experience less deep sleep, as part of their deep sleep needs have already been fulfilled during the day.

 As people age, they tend to have less deep sleep.
-They usually get more stage 2 sleep instead.
+Older adults usually get more stage 2 sleep instead.

 Sleep Disorders Associated with Deep Sleep